ECMWFCode4Earth/challenges_2021/README.md

 The 4-month long coding period starts 3 May 2021 and lasts until 31 August 2021.
 During this time, the selected teams team up with experienced mentors and experts in weather, climate, atmosphere and machine-learning. <br> Follow the progress of the projects here on Github.

 ### 4. Final ESoWC day (virtual): 29 September 2021
 The ESoWC day is the final day of the programme.
-Each team will be invited to this virutal event and present their project results.
+Each team will be invited to this virtual event and present their project results.

 <br>